jetsonearth/clio-voice/clio/bug-reports/log_list/2025-08-22-bug-socket-lost-midstream.md

 🔍 [CALLBACK DEBUG] onOCRCompleted callback exists: true 🎯 ScreenCapture detected frontmost app: Comet (ai.perplexity.comet) 🎯 Found matching window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
 (Comet) - layer:0, pid:663
 🎯 ScreenCapture found window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
-(Comet) - matches PowerMode detection
+(Comet) - matches Context Preset detection
 🔄 [CACHE] Context changed - invalidating cache
 🔄 [CACHE]   Old: dev.warp.Warp-Stable|✳ Git Branches
 🔄 [CACHE]   New: ai.perplexity.comet|Can you get me the pricing for all the voice agent builder platforms?
 So,...